WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Voltage_Law/index.md

 Note that the sigma (`∑`) symbol means mathematical sum, and `R...Rn` means `R` through `Rn`.

+Simplifying circuits like this, by combining resistances is a common way to analyze circuits because it makes them practical to deal with.
+In fact, when dealing with circuits, we often simplify them into single values that describe their overall resistance, and _capacitance_, which we'll explore later.
+By simplifying circuits like this, we can more effectively design complex systems that incorporate multiple circuits into a larger design.

 Using the same numbers from before, to calculate the forward voltage (voltage drop) at `B`:

 ```